SK-EID/smart-id-java-client/README.md

 Instant responseReceivedAt = authenticationSessionResponse.getReceivedAt();

 // Next steps:
-// - Generate QR-code or device link to be displayed to the user using sessionToken, sessionSecret and receivedAt provided in the authenticationResponse
+// - Generate QR-code or device link to be displayed to the user
 // - Start querying sessions status
 ```
 Jump to [Generate QR-code and device link](#generating-qr-code-or-device-link) to see how to generate QR-code or device link from the response.